 If you come across a cheap flight that involves a transfer, have in mind that you can almost always book the same route for cheaper.
 For example, if you see a Delta Airlines flight from L.A. to Rome that transits through Paris and continues to Rome with an Air France flight, you can probably book it for less if you buy a ticket from Delta Airlines for the same L.A. to Paris flight and another ticket from Air France for the Paris-Rome flight.
 However, keep in mind that if you take this approach, avoid tight layovers.
 If you miss the flight, there’s no way to get reimbursed for it.

 If you did your fair share of traveling you probably heard about hidden city ticketing.
-Let’s say you want to visit London and you come across a flight from New York to Paris that transits through London that’s cheaper than any flight from NYC to London.
+Let’s say you want to visit London and you come across a flight from New York to Paris that transits through one of London’s airports that’s cheaper than any flight from NYC to London.
 If you book the flight to Paris, you can save a significant amount but there are a couple of things you should be careful about.
 If you choose this approach, you should travel only with hand luggage because your luggage will probably continue to the final destination.

 A 23-hour check-back strategy